mswanick/scanCheck/README.md

   •	Prints the directories being checked.
   •	Identifies and processes new scan files based on the current date.
   •	Extracts and parses scan results, then prints detailed findings.

+## Intended Workflow:
+1. The script runs periodically to check the dropbox for new scans
+2. When new scans are found, the script examines the content to validate the results against SOPs
+3. The script creates a .txt file in a mapped OneDrive folder
+4. A Power Automate workflow monitoring the folder uploads the contents of the .txt to Teams, posting the results of the script for team members to see

 WIP